7 of Albert Einstein's Theories that Changed the World

 1. Quantum Theory of Light

-Einstein proposed his theory of light, stating that all light is composed of tiny packets of energy, called photons.
-He suggested these photons were particles but also had wave-like properties, a totally new idea at the time.
+Einstein proposed his theory of light, stating that all light is composed of tiny packets of energy called photons.
+He suggested that these photons were particles, but also exhibited wave-like properties, which was a revolutionary idea at the time.

 2. Special Theory of Relativity